A solution in store in Bradford-on-Avon

 As a result, a nearby storm overflow can operate automatically, releasing water that hasn’t yet gone through the treatment process back into the River Avon.

-Starting in autumn 2023, our team have been building a new below-ground storage tank in Victory Field, in the centre of Bradford-on-Avon to ensure a greater amount of stormwater can be retained instead of discharged.
+Starting in autumn 2023, our team built a new below-ground storage tank in Victory Field, in the centre of Bradford-on-Avon to ensure a greater amount of stormwater can be retained instead of discharged.

-Further improvements will see a mechanical screen installed to prevent any larger solid material from being discharged to the environment without having first gone through treatment.
+Further improvements saw a mechanical screen installed to prevent any larger solid material from being discharged into the environment without having first gone through treatment.

 How will it help?